-Another common property insurance clause is that you’re required to prevent further damage to your property.
+Your property insurance policy will have a section on your duties after a loss stating that you’re required to prevent further damage to your property.
 When water damage occurs, and you can do something to reduce the damage, then you should take that step (without endangering yourself, of course).

 If your insurer finds that you could have reduced the damage had you taken a simple action, then your claim may be reduced.
-In other words, additional damage that occurs after you’ve reported the claim is not always covered by your insurer.
+In other words, additional damage that occurs after you’ve noticed any damage is not always covered by your insurer.

-Some of the tips for reducing further water damage inside your home include:
+Some of the tips and advice for reducing further water damage inside your home include:

-Make sure there’s evidence of the damage that occurred to your property.
+Make sure there’s evidence of the water damage that occurred to your property.
 After you’ve performed a basic cleanup and lockdown of the scene, take lots of photographs of all the damage that occurred.
-One of the most important things to remember when dealing with any type of insurance claim is to always have more evidence than you think you need.
-Remember to keep records of all communications between you and your insurer while you’re at it.
+One of the most important things to remember, when dealing with any type of insurance claim, is to always have more evidence than you think you need.
+So take dozens of photos of all areas of damage, from several distances and angles.
+Remember to keep organized records of your evidence, and all communications between you and your insurer while you’re at it.